-Going forward, the material handlers will drop skids of 1,600 pieces, as seen in Figure 7.
-These occupy the same footprint as the wooden crates that held 1,400 pieces shown in Figure 8.
-A key difference is that the single boxes on the skids now can be loaded directly into the lean assembly cell, reducing the number of part touches.
+Going forward, the material handlers will drop skids of 1,600-pcs, as seen in Figure 7, occupying the same footprint as the wooden crates that held 1,400-pcs, shown in Figure 8.
+Moreover, the individual boxes on the skids now can be loaded directly into the lean assembly cell, reducing the number of part touches.

-Figures 9 - 11 illustrate Belimo’s empty, re-usable, compartmentalized boxes before and after they have been filled with different types of parts.
+Figures 9 – 11 illustrate Belimo’s empty, re-usable, partitioned boxes before and after they have been filled with different types of parts.
 When asked, “How many uses do you obtain from these boxes?”
-Michael’s response was, “Endless.
-We’ve never counted.”
-Note the “reusable” marking in Figure 9 printed on Belimo’s high quality boxes.”
+Michael’s response was, “We just did the calculation for the first year and our original 500 partitioned boxes already have completed nearly six cycles and are going strong.
+We are counting on at least ten.”
+Note the “reusable” markings in Figures 7 and 9 printed on Belimo’s high quality boxes.”

 6. What did Belimo do before using Box Latch™ Products?

 Belimo’s material handlers previously lifted parts out of the large wooden crates seen in Figure 8 and placed them on the assembly tables or in smaller plastic totes at the back of the assembly tables seen in Figures 12 and 13.
 The parts that previously were delivered in wooden crates and stored in the aisle across from the assembly cell now are placed to the left of the station as shown by the arrow in Figure 13.
 At some assembly cells, parts were delivered or stored in the black or blue plastic totes seen in both of these photos.
 Many of these totes will be replaced with the open, compartmentalized boxes seen in Figure 15.